How Often Should You Wash your Sheets

 Sleeping Disorders and Insomnia

 Your dirty sheets may be the reason you are not getting a good night's sleep.
-Note that consistent sleep interruptions can cause sleep disorders and insomnia.
+Note that consistent sleep interruptions can affect your sleep hygiene.
 A dirty sleeping environment can also cause respiratory problems among others that can keep you sneezing all night or struggling to breathe.

 General uneasiness, bed bugs, and other factors can significantly affect your body's sleep cycle.
 Irregular sleep patterns have been linked to stress and can cause long-term sleep problems—which may negatively impact the state of your body and mind.
 That’s why it’s essential to wash your sheets regularly.